bpicinato/MonArch/README.md

                        Depending on the sequencing protocol one might not want this.
 ```

 We have provided a small test dataset in the `misc` folder.
+It will create a `test_output` folder in the `misc` directory.
 You can run it with:
 ```
-monarch --ref_genome --reads
+monarch --ref_genome misc/Hsalinarum.fa --reads misc/test_input.fa --output misc/test_output
 ```

 # Outputs